comet-licsar/comet-licsar.github.io/_sources/documentation.rst.txt

 ``volq_process.sh -L -v YOUR_VOLCANO_ID``

-This will check/request/download data and start LiCSAR processing (running in the background through LOTUS computing nodes) of all frames containing the volcano, ending in up-to-date data stored to the system.
+This will check if there is any new unprocessed acquisition and request/download needed data and start LiCSAR processing (running in the background through LOTUS computing nodes) of all frames containing the volcano, ending in up-to-date data stored to the system.
 This might finish in a day, check command ``bjobs`` to see status of processing jobs in LOTUS.
+The general processing log file is in $BATCH_CACHE_DIR/VOLCLIP.frames.log.FRAME.
 Data are automatically clipped to predefined high resolution subsets.

 3. Once the data are on portal, you can proceed generating time series using LiCSBAS.